This is the multi-page printable view of this section. Click here to print.

 2. (HortaCloud only) Upload the SWC file to AppStream.
 Click the “My Files” icon on the AppStream toolbar (third from left).
 Click “Temporary Files”.
 You can drag files directly to this dialog box, and they will be uploaded.
 Alternately, click “Upload files” and choose the files from the file dialog that opens.

-3. In Horta, click the gear menu under the workspace information area, above the neuron list.
+3. In Horta, click the gear menu in the “WORKSPACE” section.
 Choose “Import SWC file as separate neurons”.

 4. Desktop users may choose any neuron on their hard disk at this point.
 HortaCloud users should again navigate to the “Temporary Files” area by using the drop-down menu called “Look in” at the top.
 Either way, choose a neuron SWC file and then click “Open”.